 Another option is to set up a trust for beneficiaries.
 Irrevocable trusts—which move assets from a person’s estate and do not allow the individual to remove it afterward—are not included in an estate’s total value.
 While people cannot handle funds placed in an irrevocable trust after the fact, the assets are given to beneficiaries according to the individual’s wishes after they have passed away.
 Therefore, individuals whose estate currently is over $11.7 million may consider moving some assets to an irrevocable trust in order to limit their tax liability.

 Determining the tax implications of one estate plan is often a complicated ordeal, so it is important to speak to a knowledgeable estate planning attorney as soon as possible.

 Contact a Texas Estate Planning Attorney

 If you or a loved one is interested in reducing their estate planning tax liability, contact the Houston attorneys at McCulloch & Miller, PLLC.
 Our lawyers are kept up to date on current tax regulations and will inform you when changes arise.
 With decades of experience advising clients on federal and Texas estate planning issues, our dedicated attorneys will be able to determine ways to reduce your estate and inheritance tax liability.
-To schedule a free, no-risk consultation, give us a call today at 713-333-8900.
+To schedule a no-risk consultation, give us a call today at 713-333-8900.